downshift-js/downshift/src/hooks/useCombobox/README.md

 then you will need to pass in a custom object that is able to provide [access to these properties](https://gist.github.com/Rendez/1dd55882e9b850dd3990feefc9d6e177) for downshift.

-### circularNavigation

-> `boolean` | defaults to `true`

-Controls the circular keyboard navigation between items.
-If set to `true`, when first item is highlighted, the Arrow Up will move highlight to the last item, and viceversa using Arrow Down.

 ## stateChangeTypes